winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 242\.
 The Bhagavān’s countenance was relaxed.
 His majestic glow was brilliant, his faculties were pure, and his face was happy.
 Seeing this, Ānanda thought to himself, “I’ve been his attendant for twenty-five years, but I’ve never seen the luster of the Buddha’s face be as bright as it is now!”
 {: #p242}

 243\.
-He rose from his seat, knelt on his right knee, saluted with his palms together, and said to the Buddha, “I’ve been his attendant for twenty-five years, but I’ve never seen the luster of the Buddha’s face as bright as it is now!
+He rose from his seat, knelt on his right knee, saluted with his palms together, and said to the Buddha, “I’ve been his attendant for twenty-five years, but I’ve never seen the luster of the Buddha’s face be as bright as it is now!
 It’s unclear to me why that is.
 I’d like to hear his thoughts.”
 {: #p243}

 244\.
 The Buddha told Ānanda, “There are two circumstances for the Tathāgata’s luster to be more exceptional than usual.
 First is when the Buddha first attains the path and achieves the unsurpassed and perfect awakening.
 Second is when a Buddha wants to be extinguished soon and discards his life force for <em>parinirvāṇa</em>. Ānanda, a Tathāgata’s luster is exceptional because of these two circumstances.”